mksipe/Shell-Script-Lib/README.md

 # BE AWARE!

-The System Information file gives out informataion about your system. (duh) Keep it in a secured location on your file system.
+The System Information file gives out information about your system. (duh) Keep it in a secured location on your file system.
 The scripts can now alter information on a system.
 So be aware of this.